 In 2005, the Company provided a facility to Aviva plc, its parent company, of £21,628 million.
 This loan accrued interest at 180 basis points above 3 month LIBOR and was transferred to a new loan on 19 December 2014.
-The total loan balance outstanding at 31 December 2013 was £407 million.

 In 2008, the Company provided a facility to Aviva plc, its parent company, of £12,371 million.
 This loan accrued interest at 150 basis points above 3 month LIBOR and was transferred to a new loan on 19 December 2014.
-The balance outstanding at 31 December 2013 was £9,975 million.

 On 19 December 2014, the Company provided a facility to Aviva plc, its parent company, of £10,382 million which combined the two existing loans, noted above.
 This loan accrues interest at 65 basis points above 3 month LIBOR with settlement to be received in cash at maturity on 31 December 2017.
-As at the Statement of Financial Position date, the loan balance outstanding was £10,210 million (2013: £nil).
+As at the Statement of Financial Position date, the loan balance outstanding was £10,100 million (2014: £10,210 million).
 This facility has been secured against the ordinary share capital of Aviva Group Holdings Limited.

-1 Issuer credit ratings represent an issuer's ability to meet its overall financial commitments as they fall due.
+&lt;sup>1 Issuer credit ratings represent an issuer's ability to meet its overall financial commitments as they fall due.